StevenHuang41/RAG-based_notes_helper/data/notes_helper.md

 You do **NOT** need to restart the program to reindex

+See CLI usage in README.md

 ---

-## How You Works
+## How It Works (RAG Overview)

-use a **Retrieval-Augmented Generation (RAG)** pipeline.

-* process:
+Notes Helper uses a standard RAG pipeline:

-1. Notes in `data/` are read using memory-safe streaming loaders
+1. Notes in `data/` are read using **memory-safe streaming loaders**

-2. Texts are split into overlapping chunks
+2. Text is split into **overlapping chunks**

-3. Each chunk is embeded into a dense vector through HuggingFace sentence embedding model
+3. Each chunk is embedded using a **Sentence Transformer**

-4. Vectors are indexed with **Faiss** for fast similarity search
+4. Embeddings are indexed with **Faiss**

-5. User questions are embedded using the same model used in chunks embedding
+5. User queries are embedded using the same model

-6. Only top k most relevant chunks are retrieved
+6. Only the **top-k relevant chunks** are retrieved

-7. Retrieved chunks are injected into LLM prompt to generate an answer
+7. LLM generates an answer **strictly from those chunks**

-The LLM does **NOT** see:
+- The LLM never sees:

-- the full notes
+    - The full notes
-- unrelated chunks
+    - Unrelated chunks
-- any external knowledge
+    - Any external knowledge

 ---